 Technology and 'smart' devices are often used to continue the abuse, to control or to track someone's movements.
 SafeLives produced a report on how technology can be used negatively by abusers but also positively by those looking for support.
 You can read the report and find a quick guide to Staying Safe Online here.

-Depending on what a victim needs, there are various services that they can access for help, support and guidance.
+Depending on what a victim wants or needs, there are various services that they can access for help, support and guidance.
 The Directory on this website contains various services that may be of interest.
 Due to the nature of abuse an abuser will isolate their victim(s) until they believe that they are alone, worthless and completely unable to leave.

 If you are working with someone who you suspect or know is at risk or abuse use the Directory on this website to show them the range of support that is available.
 This will demonstrate that there are organisations that can help.
 If you are using the victim’s computer please remember to ‘cover your tracks’.